Chart Color Schemes

 Hamilton - Broadmeadow has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 52 projects that could impact the region.
-Notable ones include Hunter Indoor Sports Centre, Parkway Avenue Roundabout Safety Improvements, Rail Bridge Row Affordable Housing Development, and Transport Oriented Development Area - Hamilton Station.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 52 projects likely impacting the area.
+Key projects include Hunter Indoor Sports Centre, Parkway Avenue Roundabout Safety Improvements, Rail Bridge Row Affordable Housing Development, and Transport Oriented Development Area - Hamilton Station.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.